Priority Action Item - City Facilities

 • Continue funding long-term capital improvement fund.

 Facilities Improvement Trust Fund and Funding The City Manager’s Office and Finance prepared an administrative guideline for the creation of the City Facility Improvement Trust Fund.
 In FY2022, the City allocated $800,000 to initiate the fund and provided an additional $300,000 in FY2023 achieving the goal of having $1.1 million to begin facilities maintenance projects.
-The departments would reimburse the facilities maintenance fund beginning in FY24.
+For the FY2024 budget, more than $2 million in facility renovations and new construction has been set aside with an investment of $1.5 million of that total for projects.

-Parks & Recreation Facility The building located at 1400 H.C.
+Parks & Recreation Facility/Senior Center The building located at 1400 H.C.
 Mathis Drive currently houses the Parks & Recreation Department and the Senior Center.
 It's an expensive building to maintain in its current state with utility costs around $100,000 per year.
-The Senior Center is reviewing options that would be more economical for its operations including the construction of a new facility.
-The City has met with the PADD office to discuss CDBG grant opportunities with the City applying and receiving a CDBG grant on behalf of the Senior Center.
+The Senior Center reviewed options and decided it would be more economical to construct a new facility.
+The City met with the PADD office to discuss CDBG grant opportunities with the City applying and receiving a $1 million CDBG grant on behalf of the Senior Center.

 • 2020 - Due to the COVID-19 pandemic, the City closed the Robert Cherry Civic Center located at 2701 Park Avenue in 2020.
 It has remained closed since that time.